mnichols08/drawer-count-app/README.md

 2. Set Source to "GitHub Actions"
 3. The workflow will handle the rest automatically

+### Continuous Integration

+- The `Test Suite` workflow runs on Node.js 18 and 20, mirroring the officially supported runtime targets.
+- When a run is triggered from or targeting the `development` branch, the workflow exports `NODE_ENV=development` and `DCA_DEV=true` so the Express server serves assets directly from `src/` without requiring a production build.
+- npm dependencies are cached automatically through `actions/setup-node`, and Playwright browser binaries are cached between runs to reduce install time.
+- See `.github/workflows/test.yml` for the latest configuration and reusable cache keys.

 ## Using the app

 - Enter `Cash Total` and `ROA Amount` from your POS reports.